 The difference between a budget and a forecast

-Your budget is a plan for where you want the business to go.
-A forecast shows where it is going based on what’s happened before.
+Your budget is a roadmap for where you want to take your company.
+A forecast shows where things are likely to go based on previous events.

 Budget vs actuals (updating your forecasts)

-At the heart of good budgeting and forecasting is the reality check.
-Every so often, compare your budget and all its assumptions against what’s happening.
+The reality check lies at the foundation of good budgeting and forecasting.
+Compare your budget and all of its assumptions against what’s happening on a regular basis.

-Online accounting software makes creating a budget easy.
-For example, Xero financial reporting automatically compares budget to actuals and produces up-to-date reports, like a profit and loss or balance sheet, whenever you need them.
+Budgeting is simple with online accounting software.
+For example, Xero financial reporting compares budgets to actuals automatically and generates up-to-date reports, such as a profit and loss or balance sheet, whenever you need them.